JakeC007/JakeC007.github.io/research.md

           <div class="cv-entry-sub">ACM CHI 2023 &middot; Chanenson, Sloane, Morrill, Rajan, Chee, Huang, Chetty</div>
           <div class="cv-entry-desc">
             An empirical study of the privacy and security landscape in K&ndash;12 institutions.
-            We found that tracking is pervasive, oversight is minimal, and most stakeholders — teachers, students, parents — have little visibility into what's collected or why.
+            We found that tracking is pervasive, oversight is minimal, and most stakeholders (teachers, students, and parents) have little visibility into what is collected or why.
             Received an honorable mention and was covered widely in the press.
           </div>
           <div class="cv-entry-links">